The Small Faces/Faces

 The Small Faces’ career is unique in rock and roll, occurring in two stages that saw a partial realignment in personnel and pronounced shift in style.

 They began as the Small Faces, a band of mod rockers who embraced soul and psychedelia in the latter half of the Sixties.
 Then they became the Faces, a rollicking band of pub-rockers who barnstormed their way through the first half of the Seventies.
-The change occurred in 1969, when singer/guitarist Steve Marriott (who’d left to form Humble Pie) was replaced by two new members, vocalist Rod Stewart and guitarist Ron Wood.
+The change occurred in 1969, when singer/guitarist Steve Marriott (who had left to form Humble Pie) was replaced by two new members, vocalist Rod Stewart and guitarist Ron Wood.
 Now a quintet, the group shortened its name to the Faces.

 Marriott sang with an electrifying blue-eyed soul voice, and McLagan’s Hammond organ added great depth to the soulful aesthetic.
 The Small Faces’ infectious energy made them popular with British teens.
 Their records were punchy and tight, while their frenzied performances compared favorably with those of such British counterparts as the Rolling Stones, the Who, the Animals and the Pretty Things.

 When their contract with Decca expired in 1967, the group switched to Immediate, an independent label founded by former Rolling Stones manager Andrew Loog Oldham.
 The group’s turn to psychedelia came after their inadvertent introduction to LSD at a party where they were given spiked orange slices.
 “It opened up the doors, really,” McLagan recalled in a 1996 interview.
 “We started listening to different music at that point.
 We got well sidetracked, like a lot of bands.”
-This digression resulted in the international hit “Itchycoo Park” Number Three U.K., Number 16 U.S.) and such highly psychedelicized songs such as “Here Come the Nice,” “Green Circles” and “Just Passing.”
+This digression resulted in the international hit “Itchycoo Park” (Number Three U.K., Number Sixteen U.S.) and such highly psychedelicized songs as “Here Come the Nice,” “Green Circles” and “Just Passing.”

 The original Small Faces fell apart on December 31, 1968, when Marriott walked offstage during a New Year’s Eve show.
 He contacted guitarist/singer Peter Frampton and formed Humble Pie, which had success in an earthier blues-and-boogie style.
 From the ashes of the Small Faces rose the Faces.
 Surviving members Lane, Jones and McLagan were joined by singer Rod Stewart and guitarist Ron Wood, who were similarly unemployed after leaving the Jeff Beck Group.